 Moderate amounts of toilet paper should be fine.
 Single-ply is probably best, but most composting toilets won’t have an issue since toilet paper is biodegradable.

-Q. Can you poop in a composting toilet?
+Q. Can you use a composting toilet as a real toilet?

 Yes.
-The manure you end up with after the composting process is poop—just broken-down poop.
+The manure you end up with after the composting process is feces—just broken-down feces.

 Q. How long does a composting toilet take to work?